wizardamigos/organization/CONTENT/schedule.markdown

 [](#english)
 # Sessions of Wizardry

-## We offer everyone a free trial session.
-Come meet us and see if you like the magic we do.
+## Come meet us and see if you like the magic we do.

 Currently we organize 2 sessions per week.
-Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards.
+Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards. *We also offer everyone a free trial session.
+Apply [here](mailto:wizard@amigos.institute).*

-*If you have any further questions or if you want to join our free trial session just [send us an e-mail](mailto:wizard@amigos.institute).*

 [//]: # (@TODO - next free workshop - sunday)
 [//]: # (@TODO - monday + thursday sessions)